grafana/k6-docs/docs/sources/v0.49.x/using-k6/scenarios/executors/ramping-vus.md

 ---
 title: 'Ramping VUs'
-excerpt: 'A variable number of VUs execute as many iterations as possible for a specified amount of time.'
+description: 'A variable number of VUs execute as many iterations as possible for a specified amount of time.'
 weight: 04
 ---